netcinematics/node_dashboard_server/libz/aWORDZa.md

 # `~aWORDZa~`

-> unexplored_chazm_of_concepts, accessible by use of systematic NAMING_CONVENTION, with AND highly articulated SYNTAX, brief and self-descriptive, making it easy to learn.
+Is a three things combined, in a simple way, for great results.

+1) aWORDZa is a self-generative & self-descriptive txt_engine,
+2) a system_of_wordz_for_all_conceptz, with shortest_words & fewest_letters
+3) maximum_clarity & minimum_confuzion
+4) a linquistic plasticity mechanism
+5) in the form of aWORDaGAMEa

+---

-## Taxonomy & Ontology
+## OVERVIEW

+> An unexplored_chazm_of_concepts, awaits before us.
+Concepts actually beyond us.
+Shrouded by actual_dark of unawareness.
+Newly accessible, for anyone, by a simple word_trick. aWORDZa uses NAMING_CONVENTIONS, from software engineering, applied to the English language - to create an Enhanced_English language.

+1) Easy to Learn : with self-descriptive syntax.

+2) Forever Generative : as anyone can name any concept.

+3) Linguistic Qualities : that appear to postitively affect actual_mental_plasticity.

+4) PRACTICES that lead to AXI (actual_extra_intelligence), and MAX_PLASTICITY.

-#### SURPRISING RESULTS:
+## SURPRISING RESULTS:

-A fascinating **TOKEN-ENGINE**, running all_words_of_humanity, for Social_Phrases.
-It did not turn out as expected.
+A fascinating TOKEN_ENGINE of TXT_TOKENZ.
+Systematically runs all_words_of_humanity.
+Searching for Social_Phrases.
+And the METADATA (for artificial intelligence), that describes CONCEPTZ_beneath_WORDZ.
+It did not turn out as expected...

+Quite by accident, it describes actual_non_visible_pryzm_of_all_human_mind.

+A Taxonomy & Ontology exist.

 ---